Eviction means being removed from your home. You can be evicted for not paying rent or for antisocial behaviour.

 What happens on the day you are evicted?

-On the day you are evicted, members of the housing service will meet the sheriff officer at your property.
+Members of the housing service will meet the sheriff officer at your property.
 If you have not already left the property, the sheriff officer will ask you to leave the property and the locks will be changed.
 Your tenancy will end on the Sunday after your eviction.

 If you are evicted because you owe rent, will this be cleared from your account?

 No. You will still need to pay any outstanding rent together with any court expenses you owe.
-If you do not agree to a suitable repayment arrangement both your credit rating and chances of being allowed to rent a house with other landlords may be affected.

 What happens after you are evicted?